Mackenzie District Council

 Renowned for its breath-taking mountain views, stunning turquoise blue glacier lakes and rivers, wide tussock landscapes in the high country and green rolling hills in the basin - and clear starry nights, the Mackenzie District has always been an attraction for people to visit, live and do business.

-Economically the Mackenzie District is dominated by sheep, cattle and deer farming, but its diverse landscapes are also a paradise for outdoor lovers with hiking, skiing, rock- and mountain climbing, mountain biking, kayaking and hunting for the more ambitious and fly fishing, boating, golfing, horse trekking and star gazing on the more relaxed end of the scale activities.
+Economically the Mackenzie District is dominated by agriculture, sheep, cattle and deer farming, however its diverse landscapes are also a paradise for outdoor lovers with hiking, skiing, rock- and mountain climbing, mountain biking, kayaking and hunting for the more ambitious and fly fishing, boating, golfing, horse trekking and star gazing on the more relaxed end of the scale activities.

+Mackenzie District Council operates from two offices, in Fairlie and Twizel.
 Hours of operation are Monday through Friday 8.30am to 5.00pm.